danlentz/clj-uuid/README.md

 _(function)_    `squuid []`

-> "Generate a SQUUID (sequential, random) unique identifier.
+>  Generate a SQUUID (sequential, random) unique identifier.
 SQUUID's
 >  are a nonstandard variation on v4 (random) UUIDs that have the
 >  desirable property that they increase sequentially over time as well
 >  as encode retrievably the posix time at which they were generated.